Should We Be Talking About Parsnips In The EFL Classroom?

 Read more: The Case For and Against Coursebooks

-Should we be talking about PARSNIPS in the EFL classroom?
+Should we be talking about PARSNIPS in ELT?

 Read more: How Can I Make My Classroom More Learner-centered?

-So, should we be talking about PARSNIPS in the EFL classroom?
+So, should we be talking about PARSNIPS in English language teaching classrooms?

 We think so, but with a few caveats.

-• PARSNIPS are not suitable for Young Learners and even while these topics may be a part of their lives due to the society we live in these days, talking about them in the classroom is not a good idea.
+• PARSNIPS are not suitable for Young Learners.
+Even while these topics may be a part of their lives due to the society we live in these days, talking about them in the classroom is not a good idea.
 Young students are impressionable and don’t have enough life experience to contribute meaningfully to most related conversations.

-• Bear in mind that it’s not always easy to talk about these topics, even in your own language.
+• Take it slow.
+Bear in mind that it’s not always easy to talk about these topics, even in your own language.
 Topics like these require some thought to be able to contribute to discussions so it may be difficult for your learners not only linguistically but also in terms of content.
-So when you do tackle a tricky subject in the classroom, make sure you have enough activities to scaffold the lesson and make it easier for your students to participate in the lesson.
+When you tackle a tricky subject in the classroom, have enough activities to scaffold the lesson to make it easier for your students to participate.

 How to talk about PARSNIPS in the EFL classroom